PAY RANGE: 8

 · learn and remember the names, locations and functions of various airport and city personnel

-· maintain routine records of center activities
+· maintain routine records communications activities

 · learn the use of aviation terms and phraseology